RobertsLab/sams-notebook/_posts/2021/2021-07-26-Transcript-Identification-and-Quantification---C.virginia-RNAseq-With-NCBI-Genome-GCF_002022765.2-Using-StringTie-on-Mox.md

     - [20210726_cvir_stringtie_GCF_002022765.2_isoforms/cvir_GCF_002022765.2.stringtie.gtf](https://gannet.fish.washington.edu/Atumefaciens/20210726_cvir_stringtie_GCF_002022765.2_isoforms/cvir_GCF_002022765.2.stringtie.gtf)

-Since there are a large number of folders/files, the resulting directory structure for all of the [`StringTie`](https://ccb.jhu.edu/software/stringtie/) output is shown below.
+Since there are a large number of folders/files, the resulting directory structure for all of the [`StringTie`](https://ccb.jhu.edu/software/stringtie/) output is shown at the end of this post.
 Here's a description of all the file types found in each directory:

 - `*.ctab`: See [`ballgown` documentation](https://github.com/alyssafrazee/ballgown) for description of these.